Regression Discontinuity Designs Under Interference: Framework

-The geometry of the effective treatment boundary depends on the interference set and the exposure mapping.
+The geometry of $\Frontier$ depends on the interference set and the exposure mapping.
 Figure \ref{fig:twounits} illustrates two scenarios for a unit with two neighbors ($\mathcal{S}_i =\{j,k\}$): one under the \qq one treated" exposure mapping and the other under the \qq sum of treated" mapping.
 Here, the complete multiscore space $\scorespace$ is three-dimensional, but for clarity, we represent the effective treatment regions for $D_i=0$ by fixing $X_i$ at $x_i < c$.
 With the \qq one treated" exposure mapping, there are two effective treatment regions (for $D_i = 0)$, and their boundary consists of two intersecting segments.
 With the \qq sum of treated" exposure mapping, (for $D_i=0$) there are three effective treatment regions, separated pairwise by segments, except for $\mathcal{X}_{i\smallN_i}(0,2)$ and $\mathcal{X}_{i\smallN_i}(0,0)$, where the boundary is $(c,c)$.

-While identifying the boundaries $\Frontier$ can be straightforward in low-dimensional cases, it becomes challenging in higher dimensions.
+Identifying $\Frontier$ may be challenging in high dimensions.
 In such settings, even determining whether two regions are adjacent, i.e., whether their boundaries intersect, may not be obvious.
 For example, suppose $G_i$ is the sum of treated neighbors, and consider the boundary between $\scorespace(0,3)$ and $\scorespace(0,7)$ for a unit with 10 neighbors.
 Understanding whether boundary points between these regions exist and identifying them is not trivial.
-To address this, we put forth an explicit characterization of the effective treatment boundary as the set of points where one or more inequalities describing the effective treatment regions switch direction.
+We address this by providing an explicit characterization of the effective treatment boundary as the set of points where one or more inequalities describing the effective treatment regions switch direction.

 Let $\treatspace(d,g) = \{(d_i,\bm{d}_{\smallN_i}) \in \treatspace\, s.t.\, (d_i, g(\bm{d}_{\smallN_i})) = (d,g)\}$, with generic element $\bm{d}_{i\smallN_i}^{d,g}=(d_i, \bm{d}_{\smallN_i})^{d,g}$, the set of individual and neighbors' treatment that yield the effective treatment $(d,g)$.
-Then the effective treatment boundary $\Frontier$ can be written as $\Frontier = \bigcup_{\treatspace(d,g) \times \treatspace(d',g')} h(\bm{d}_{i\smallN_i}^{d,g}, \bm{d}_{i\smallN_i}^{d',g'})$, with the set-valued function $h : \treatspace(d,g)\times\treatspace(d',g') \rightarrow \scorespace$ being
+Then the effective treatment boundary $\Frontier$ can be written as $\Frontier = \bigcup_{\treatspace(d,g) \times \treatspace(d',g')} \ell(\bm{d}_{i\smallN_i}^{d,g}, \bm{d}_{i\smallN_i}^{d',g'})$, with the set-valued function $\ell : \treatspace(d,g)\times\treatspace(d',g') \rightarrow \scorespace$ being